Barronk99/milestone1-exclusivesuits/TESTING.md

 9. As a visitor I want links to social media to open in a new tab so I do not lose where I was on the site
     * a) All social media links have an attribute set so they open in a new tab.

+### **Manual (Logical) Testing of all the elements and functionality on each page**

+#### **Home Page:**

+1. Navigation Bar:
+    * I opened the home page on a desktop and used dev tools to switch the view to a ipad to test if the navigation bar is responsive.
+The test was successful and the navigation items collapse into a hamburger menu icon.
+    * I checked for any overflow in the navbar causing a change in sizing for the navigation items.
+Test was succussful and there is no overflow.
+    * I have hovered over the logo on desktop view and checked if the alt text appears especially for screen readers.
+The alt text did not appear however I have since added this feature and it now appears.
+    * I have clicked on the logo in the navigation bar to ensure it links back to the home page from all pages.
+Test was successful.
+    * I have clicked on each navigation item to ensure it links to the correct page.
+Test was successful.
+    * I have clicked on the 'Contact Us' item and checked that it scrolls down to the bottom of each page where the contact us section is located.
+Test was successful.
+    * I have changed the screen size to mobile and verified that the menu icon drops down and shows each item without any spacial or sizing problems.
+Test was successful.
+    * *Repeated each of these steps on a mobile and a tablet.*

+2. Full screen image carousel:
+    * Opened the home page on a desktop and verified the carousel takes up the full width and height of the screen.
+Test was successful.
+    * Switched the view to tablet and then mobile to validate the responsiveness.
+Test was successful the images maintain their quality and resizes in proportion to the screen.
+    * Opened the home page and waited for a few seconds to see if the images automatically scroll to the next one.
+Test was successful.

+3. Short sales pitch section:
+    * Opened the home page on a desktop and reduced and expanded the screen resolution to verify that the text is responsive across all devices and screen sizes.
+Test was successful.

+4. Navigation Cards:
+    * Opened the home page on desktop to ensure each card shared equal spacing in one column.
+Test was successful.
+    * Reduced the screen size to mobile and tablet to verify that the cards take up their own column and appear one after the other.
+Test was successful.
+    * Clicked on each card's button that directs to it's designated page to test that their links were working and directed users to the right page.
+Test was successful.

+5. Footer:
+    * Clicked on each social icon to ensure that they link to the correct site and are working.
+Test was successful.
+    * Clicked on each social icon to ensure that they open in a new tab.
+Test was successful.
+    * Clicked on each page link to ensure that they link to the correct page and do not open in a new tab.
+Test was successful.
+    * Reduced and expanded the screen to ensure that the footer was fully respnsive and did not cause any content to be commpressed and overlap.
+Test was successful.